find your fit

 What is my face size?

-To correctly measure your face, start by looking directly into your mirror.
-Hold the length of a ruler or measuring tape horizontally across your face from one temple to the other.
-When you take down your measurements, be sure to use millimetres, as this is the metric used to determine eyewear sizing.
+To correctly measure your face, start by looking directly into your mirror. hold a ruler or tape measure horizontally across your face from temple to temple. note your measurement in millimetres.

 narrow sized face

-if your measurements are 129mm or smaller, you are considered to have a narrow face. look for frames in the below 50mm range.
+if your measurements are 129mm or smaller, shop for frames below 50mm.

 Medium Sized Face